0

 You may want to read:

-1: What are you doing?
-Determine the point of your group.
+1—What is your group’s purpose?
 Is it a Bible study?
 If so, study the Bible.
-If its purpose is to transform lives, make sure everyone knows it’s a “sanctification group.”
-For this podcast, I’m working under the assumption that the purpose of your small group is the biblical transformation of the members in the group.
+If its purpose is to transform lives, make sure everyone knows it’s a sanctification group.
+For this book, I’m working under the assumption that the purpose of your small group is the biblical transformation of the members in the group—what I’m calling a sanctification group.

-Question: Does everyone know the purpose of your group?
-Three ways to measure this are:
+• Question: What is the purpose of your group?
+Does everyone know the purpose of your group?
+If it is a sanctification group, there are three ways to measure this:

 • They come prepared to change themselves.